MicahElliott/mrswlf/README.md

   having the important vowel (and consonant) hand(s) (common to most modern layouts).

 - `w` — Barely notice the change since so close to original spot.
+But see option to put it on bottom, which is harder but maybe better IMO, described below.

-- `m` — Also surpringly fast adjustment.
+- `m` — Also surprisingly fast adjustment.
 Maybe since `m` was such a pain before.
 You'd have to get used to having this on left for many layouts anyway.
+Lots of long-term mistakes with it, though.

-- `l` — It has to go somewhere comfy, and this is a common stack, above (or below) `r`.
+- `l` — Not sure how it ever ended up above `n` — bad SFBs there, so it has to go somewhere comfy, and this is a common stack, above (or below) `r`.

 - `o` — Very challenging being on thumb.
 Wonder if it's worth trying only this move independently for a week to see if it's workable for you.
 Other layouts